Getting A Better Understanding Of Tongue Thrust

 Complications From Tongue Thrust

-Although tongue thrust might sound harmless, it actually can result in some severe complications.
+Although tongue thrust might sound harmless, it actually can result in some significant complications.

 Basically, chronic tongue thrust can alter the form and mechanics of your jaw.

-It can also cause malformed teeth, due to the pressure of the tongue on the back of the teeth.
+It can also cause malformed teeth, due to the pressure of your tongue on the back of your teeth.

 There is also the complication of speech development.